MAP (Measures of Academic Progress)

 What is MAP?

-The MAP Growth Assessment (Measures of Academic Progress) is given in both reading and math in grades K-8.
+In RISD the MAP Growth Assessment (Measures of Academic Progress) is given in both reading and math in grades K-8.
 The science assessment is given in grades 5 and 8 and other grades as determined by the campus.
+Learners enrolled in a dual language program may also take a MAP Growth assessment in Spanish.

 Why does the district administer MAP?

 The district utilizes the MAP assessment to support our student academic growth goals.
-They are not tests of mastery and are not administered for grades.
+RISD believes that every child will meet or exceed their academic goals.
+MAP provides families, educators, and learners with the information needed to set and measure those goals.
+MAP Growth assessments are not tests of mastery and are not administered for grades.

 When is the MAP assessment administered?